-The boot ROM space in the MC68HC05V12 consists of 1008 bytes including EEPROM test code, burn-in code, and 16 bytes of bootloader vectors.
+The boot ROM space in the MC68HC705V12 consists of 1008 bytes including EPROM bootloader code, EEPROM test code, burn-in code, and 16 bytes of bootloader vectors.
+The mask option register (MOR) is located in this space.

-2.6 USER ROM
+2.6 EPROM

-There are 12,032 bytes of user ROM and 16 bytes of ROM for user vectors and the computer operating properly (COP) update location.
+There are 12,032 bytes of user EPROM and 16 bytes of EPROM for user vectors and the computer operating properly (COP) update location.
+Refer to Section 12.
+EPROM and EEPROM for programming details.